bonny/WordPress-Simple-Fields/readme.txt

 - Lotsa code cleanups and stuff
 - Fixed so plugin works with jQuery 1.9, because now jQuery(htmlString) requires first char to be < for string to be considered HTML.
 Was not working due to spaces before first HMTL tag.
 - Added Slovak translation by Branco.
 Thanks a lot!
+- Added nonces to admin to prevent CSRF

 #### Version 1.1.6
 - Fixed bug that could lead to memoryleak.
 Thanks to plux/angry creative for patch.